tamzeedq/DiscordBot/README.md

 SPOTIFY_CLIENT_SECRET = ...
 ```
 > The ... are to be filled with your personal tokens and secrets

+### Download FFmpeg
+FFmpeg is a free software that is required for the discord bot to stream audio files into the voice channels.
+Follow the following links to see where to [Download](https://www.ffmpeg.org/download.html) and how to [Setup](https://www.wikihow.com/Install-FFmpeg-on-Windows) FFmpeg.

 ### Getting a Discord Bot Token and joining your server